-- 247 Technologies today rely on complex, globally distributed, and interconnected supply chain ecosystems - to provide highly refined, cost-effective, and reusable solutions.
-Most organizations' security processes - consider only the visible state of computing devices.
-The provenance and integrity of a delivered device - and its components are typically accepted without validating through technology that there have been - 251 no unexpected modifications.
-Provenance is the comprehensive history of a device throughout the - entire life cycle from creation to ownership, including changes made within the device or its - components.
-Assuming that all acquired computing devices are genuine and unmodified increases the - risk of a compromise affecting products in an organization's supply chain, which in turn increases risks to - customers and end users, as illustrated in Figure 1-1.
-Mitigating this risk is not addressed at all in many - 256 cases.
+Technologies today rely on complex, globally distributed, and interconnected supply chain ecosystems to provide highly refined, cost-effective, versatile, and reusable solutions.
+Most organizations' security processes consider only the visible state of computing devices.
+The provenance and integrity of a delivered device and its components are typically accepted without validating through technology that there have been no unexpected modifications.
+Provenance is the comprehensive history of a device throughout the entire life cycle from creation to ownership, including changes made within the device or its components.
+Assuming that all acquired computing devices are genuine and unmodified increases the risk that a compromise will affect products in an organization's supply chain, which in turn increases risks to customers and end users, as illustrated in Figure 1-1.
+Mitigating this risk is not addressed at all in many cases.